jebeyer/jebeyer.github.io/dsdfnumbers.md

 **Observations**:
 1. Given that 2 is the only even prime and the difference between 2 and the other primes grows much faster than the maximum possible digit sum of their product, it should be clear that 14 is the only even DSDF number.

-2. For products of prime numbers between 3 and 50 million, the DSDF numbers have digit sums of 14, 32, 50, 68, 86, 104, or 122. _Question_: Is the digit sum of every DSDF number 18_n_ - 4 for some natural number _n_?
+2. For products of prime numbers between 3 and 50 million, the DSDF numbers have digit sums of 14, 32, 50, 68, 86, 104, or 122.

     digit sum | product          | factor a | factor b
     --------- | ---------------- | -------- | ---------